Ingestion: Storage Phase

 • During a Query

-Because data is organized into segment files according to timestamp, and queries are executed according to a time span, LogScale can determine if the data being searched exists in segments stored on local or bucket storage.
+Because data is organized into segment files according to timestamp, and queries are executed according to a time span, LogScale can determine if the data being searched exists in segments stored on local storage or bucket storage.
 If the data is determined to be in a segment on bucket storage, LogScale automatically requests the segment from bucket storage so that the data can be queried.
 The recovery of data from bucket storage implies a delay during the query process, but searches a large volume of data.

 Data Retention